-DAA operates out of a modern facility constructed in 2010.
-Located at the Greater Sudbury Airport (CYSB) the building has plenty of office and classroom space and a 13,000 square foot hangar floor.
-DAA also has its own Approved Maintenance Organization which, in addition to maintaining its own fleet, does third party maintenance for Bearskin Airlines, the Northern Ontario School of Medicine, and many private clients.
+DAA operates out of a modern facility constructed in 2015.
+Located at the Greater Sudbury Airport (CYSB) the building has plenty of office and classroom space and a 21,500 square foot hangar floor.
+DAA also has its own Approved Maintenance Organization with 5 full-time Aircraft Maintenance Engineers on site.

 Becoming a pilot is one of life’s most challenging and rewarding adventures.
 A career in aviation is an opportunity to get paid to do what you love.
 Many young boys and girls dream of one day becoming an airline pilot and flying all over the world.

 Greater Sudbury is a city of just over 157,000 and serves as the regional capital of Northeastern Ontario.
 It is just a 4 hour drive north of Toronto.
 Sudbury is home to two universities – Laurentian University and the University of Sudbury, as well as two colleges – Cambrian College and Collège Boréal.
 There are plenty of things to do in Sudbury including many great restaurants, nightlife, and outdoor activities.

 What It Takes To Be a PilotIf you have always wanted to learn how to be a pilot, now is the time to get started.
 Let Discovery Aviation Academy turn your dream into a reality.

 Not sure if you have what it takes?
 The best way to find out is by taking a Discovery Flight.
 Discovery Flights are for those interested in aviation and want to experience what it’s like to fly an airplane.
 You will go up with one of our instructors and have the chance to take the controls of the Cessna 172 Skyhawk.
 From there you can decide whether pursuing a pilot licence is right for you.